 The DEC will actively seek a membership that reflects the county and its citizens in terms of age, gender, ethnicity and religion.

 The Committee will meet four times a year.

 Meetings will be around 90 minutes-2hours long, and timings will vary to suit members.
 We understand that not everyone will be available to attend every meeting.
 Currently meetings will be held online via a platform such as Teams/Zoom, again to be agreed by members.

 If physical meetings are held in future, members will be reimbursed for reasonable expenses, however please be aware that you are volunteering to participate in the Committee, and as such there is no financial provision for members’ participation beyond payment of expenses.

-If you would like to apply please provide a short personal statement detailing your reasons for applying and what you think you can bring to the group.
+If you would like to apply please provide a short personal statement detailing why you're applying and what you think you can bring to the Committee.

 Your written application will be followed by a short interview with the Head of the Essex Centre for Data Analytics, David Caplan.

 Page last updated 21 July 2021